vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 ![association](https://github.com/vincentmanz/Metagenomics_2024/blob/main/Day_2/img/associations.png)

-Enterococcus (Firmicutes), which plays a crucial role in metabolic adaptability against pathogenic or plant toxins and anti-herbivore defense, was found to be one of the predominant gut microorganism of lepidopteran insects, including B. mori, Helicoverpa zea, and Porthetria dispar (Paniagua Voirol et al., 2018; Zhang et al., 2022).
+**Enterococcus** (Bacillota), which plays a crucial role in metabolic adaptability against pathogenic or plant toxins and anti-herbivore defense, was found to be one of the predominant gut microorganism of lepidopteran insects, including B. mori, Helicoverpa zea, and Porthetria dispar (Paniagua Voirol et al., 2018; Zhang et al., 2022).

+**Symbiopectobacterium** (Enterobacteriaceae) has recently been described for the first time as an intracellular bacterial symbiont, responsible for to the biosynthesis of vitamins and cofactors.
+This bacteria may be boosting the parsite fitness, for example, by aiding in evading the Triatome immune response, or providing a novel function, such as supplementing nutrition or metabolism

-Rhodococcus in the triatomine gut are believed to play an important role in the metabolism of the vector, such as by participating in the synthesis of group B vitamins or by being digested by the bugs directly to provide missing nutrients (Sassera et al., 2013).
-Moreover, the most attractive aspect is the host-symbiont relationship between triatomines and Rhodococcus; since Rhodococcus bacteria can be easily cultured and genetically modified to harm the pathogen in vector gut, they are probably suitable tools for the control of trypanosomiasis (Sassera et al., 2013).
-A
+**Rhodococcus** (Nocardiaceae) in the triatomine gut are believed to play an important role in the metabolism of the vector, such as by participating in the synthesis of group B vitamins or by being digested by the bugs directly to provide missing nutrients (Sassera et al., 2013).
+Moreover, the most attractive aspect is the host-symbiont relationship between triatomines and Rhodococcus; since Rhodococcus bacteria can be easily cultured and genetically modified to harm the pathogen in vector gut, they are probably suitable tools for the control of trypanosomiasis (Sassera et al., 2013). as the blood is poor in B vitamins compared to what is generally required for insect development.
+The blood is poor in B vitamins compared to what is generally required for insect development, Kissing bugs, Rhodnius prolixus, notably require *Rhodococcus* bacteria for nymph development, but the addition of B vitamins in the diet can rescue nymph development in the absence of Rhodococcus  (Serrato-Salas and Gendrin 2023).

+**Wolbachia** (Ehrlichiaceae)  The obligate intracellular bacteria Wolbachia spp. are common in a wide range of insects, including sand flies, bed bugs, fleas and mosquitoes, and can cause reproduction alterations such as feminization, male killing and cytoplasmic incompatibility ([Landmann 20219](https://doi.org/10.1128/microbiolspec.BAI-0018-2019.)).
+In triatomines, Wolbachia has been solely reported for the genus Rhodnius, where it occurs in the intestine, salivary glands and gonads.

+**Curtobacterium** (Microbacteriaceae)

 Exercises
 Community-level comparisons: Use PERMANOVA to investigate whether the community composition differs between two groups of individuals (e.g. times, or some other grouping of your choice).
 You can also include covariates such as age and gender, and see how this affects the results.